The Nest

 According to the New York Department of Health and Mental Hygiene (DOHMH), the neighborhood has a much higher than national average rate of assault-related hospitalizations.
 There are 175 per 100,000 people, compared to just 59 per 100,000 in both Brooklyn as a whole and all of New York City together.

-The last thing to note about Brownsville is that things are not improving.
-These statistics continue to worsen yearly, with little signs of taking a turn for the better.
+The last thing to note about Brownsville is that things need to improve.
+These statistics continue to worsen yearly, with little sign of improvement.

-The second Dangerous Neighborhoods in New York City: Jamaica
+The second Dangerous Neighborhood in New York City Jamaica

 Jamaica, in Queens, is among the worst neighborhoods in Queens.
 It has a significant commercial section and a smaller residential area.
 The area has several small businesses and many retail outlets.
 Jamaica has many government establishments within its borders, providing an added boost to the economy of the neighborhood and the city.